 - 8.5 MB for the React native build (Without using Proguard for build size minimization)

-Verdict: When it comes to application size, Ionic is ahead of React Native but with the minimalistic difference in our case.
+Verdict: When it comes to application size, Ionic is ahead of React Native thought the difference is minimalist in our case.

-It took us almost one complete month to develop Expense Manager app in Ionic because we already have expertise in developing high performing Ionic apps.
+It took us almost one complete month to develop Expense Manager app in Ionic.
 On the other hand, developing React Native app took somewhere around 1.5 months for completion.

 Never ignore the fact that cross-platform and hybrid solutions could face UX/UI performance issues.
 React native is no exception to that either!
 Here’s a video of Tal Kol speaking about some of these challenges in his Wix Engineering tech talk.

 Rendering your UI closer to 60fps is considered another big challenge while working with Ionic.
 Libraries like React Native Interactable and Lottie by Airbnb have significantly reduced the difficulties in reaching 60fps with React native though.

 ListView Scrolling comparison between React Native and Ionic

 As mentioned before, Ionic apps are basically website embedded in a Mobile wrapper which we call a WebView.
 Hence, there’s a significant performance difference between Ionic which renders via a WebView and React Native that compiles natively.